TELOS-syslab/MerlinOSDI26AE/README.md

 XGBoost, and LightGBM. `scripts/install.sh` builds two libCacheSim variants:

 - `libCacheSim/_build/`: normal build for the main simulations.
-- `libCacheSim/_build2/`: build with `TRACK_PARAMETERS` enabled for parameter
+- `libCacheSim/_build2/`: build with `TRACK_PARAMETERS` enabled for percision experiments.
-  tracking experiments.

 The same script also builds the Docker image `cachelib-ae` and compiles the throughput benchmark binaries used by `scripts/throughput.sh`.

-### Trace Dataset Layout
+### Downloaded Datasets Layout

 Estimated resource cost: about `2TB` download size; download time depends on network bandwidth and can range from a few hours to a few days.

-The Figure 11-13 simulations use public traces from the cache-dataset archive:
+The Figure 11-13 simulations use public datasets from the cache-dataset archive:

 <https://ftp.pdl.cmu.edu/pub/datasets/twemcacheWorkload/cacheDatasets/>